Banwari Trace: Discovery

 In November 1969, the Trinidad and Tobago Historical Society discovered the remains of a human skeleton at Banwari Trace.
 Lying on its left-hand side, in a typical Amerindian “crouched” burial position along a northwest axis, Banwari Man (as it is now commonly called) was found 20-cm below the surface.
-Only two items were associated with the burial, a round pebble by the skull and needlepoint by the hip.
+Only two items were associated with the burial, a round pebble by the skull and a needlepoint by the hip.
 Banwari Man was apparently interred in a shell midden and subsequently covered by shell refuse.
 Based on its stratigraphic location in the site’s archaeological deposits, the burial can be dated to the period shortly before the end of occupation, approximately 3,400 BC or 5,400 years old.

 This skeleton is considered to be the oldest one found in the Caribbean.
 This demonstrates the presence of the Caribbean's first inhabitants.

-Artefacts found
+Artifacts found

 The Banwarian preceramic assemblage is highly distinctive, typically consisting of artifacts made of stone and bone.
-Objects associated with hunting and fishing include bone projectile points, most likely used for tipping arrows and fish spears, beveled peccary teeth used as fishhooks, and bipointed pencil hooks of bone which were intended to be attached in the middle to a fishing-line.
-A variety of ground stone tools were manufactured for the processing of especially vegetable foods, including blunt or pointed conical pestles, large grinding stones and round to oval manos.
-It should not be confused with the Ortoiran assemblage, which is much later ca BC 1000, and located in southeast Trinidad.
+Objects associated with hunting and fishing include bone projectile points, most likely used for tipping arrows and fish spears, beveled peccary teeth used as fishhooks, and bipointed pencil hooks of bone which were intended to be attached in the middle of a fishing-line.
+A variety of ground stone tools were manufactured for the processing of vegetable foods, including blunt or pointed conical pestles, large grinding stones and round to oval manos.
+It should not be confused with the Ortoiran assemblage, which was ca BC 1000 and located in southeast Trinidad.